Government Amends IT Rules, Imposes New Requirements on Social Media

 The Minister of State for Skill Development and Entrepreneurship and Electronics and Information Technology, Rajeev Chandrasekhar, explained a couple of days later that the Amendments would make it harder for social media to suspend accounts arbitrarily just as much as hosting harmful content.
 Above all, he said the Rules were laying the basis for a more systematic process of reviewing online activity.

 The Grievance Appellate Committee was set up after online platforms had done little since last year’s Amendments.
 Above all, the previously required Grievances Officer had turned out to be a letterbox figure in most cases.
-The Centre took matters into its own hands, with the Minister citing an understanding of “natural justice” as justification for the new setup.
+The Centre took matters into its own hands.
+With the Minister citing an understanding of “natural justice” as justification for the new setup.

 Still No Common Framework on Rules for Online Pastimes

-Undeniably, over the past few months, we have seen a gradual roll-out of responsible usage policies in big tech, gaming, and entertainment platforms.
+Undeniably, over the past few months.
+We have seen a gradual roll-out of responsible usage policies in big tech, gaming, and entertainment platforms.
 More than anything, it has been an uncoordinated mixture of self-regulation and government-imposed requirements.

 Apple recently blocked iPhones from displaying gambling ads on its Apps Store.
-Earlier last month, Instagram introduced four methods of age verification for user accounts, much like legal gambling platforms approach the matter.
+Earlier last month, Instagram introduced four methods of age verification for user accounts.
+Much like legal gambling platforms approach the matter.
 And over several months, the Centre issued an advisory to TV and OTT platforms – twice – against allowing illegal betting ads.

-These all seem like necessary steps to protect vulnerable users and especially minors, albeit without a broader systematic policy for most issues.
+These all seem like necessary steps to protect vulnerable users and especially minors.
+Albeit without a broader systematic policy for most issues.
 Then the government decides unilaterally on such ad hoc rules; the measures are often without market logic.
-Most importantly, authorities lack the technical capacity to monitor and enforce such expectations, making them instantly obsolete without the contribution of the tech industry and consumer groups.
+Most importantly, authorities lack the technical capacity to monitor and enforce such expectations.
+Making them instantly obsolete without the contribution of the tech industry and consumer groups.